moferg/usa-housing-analysis/README.md

 # USA Housing Data Analysis Project

 This project consists of a Jupyter notebook used to analyze housing data and a CSV file containing data about the USA housing market.
+The end goal is to use a Linear Regression model to predict housing prices based on features of the house, and along the way to compare the housing markets of comparable US cities.
+This project will also serve as the capstone project submission for the Code Louisville Data Analysis Course 2.

 ## Work In Progress